Digital Marketing Strategies and Ideas for Startups in 2023

 The best place to start is with the company website.

 Even a quick spin through the startup galaxy of websites, and you’ll immediately know there’s a lot of room for improvement in the Customer Experience (CX).
-Here are three ways you can improve yours:
+Here are three ways you can consider adding to your startup digital marketing strategy planning:

 - Responsive Web Design.
 More and more, buyers are using mobile devices on the job.
 If your site wasn’t designed to be usable on multiple devices (PC, tablet, phone) then you’re making a bad impression on potential customers (especially Millennials).
 Don’t be like 94% of startup companies, who have no mobile strategy in place.